cbolz/summit-fy19/self-service-portal-with-cloudforms/lab/index.md

     ![navigate to container templates](../../common/img/navigate-to-container-templates.png)

     You will see a list of all currently available templates.
-CloudForms makes sure the list is up to date by periodically running a refresh in the background.
+CloudForms periodically retrieves the list of available templates from OpenShift to make sure the CloudForms inventory is always up to date.

 1. Click on the "cakephp-mysql-example" template